 Occasionally you will meet those in the mountains too.
-Luckily this is more of an exception than a common occurence.
-Generally mountain folks are friendly and chill.
+Luckily this is more of an exception than a common occurrence.
+Generally, mountain folks are friendly and chill.

 If you need to pass someone along the route, make sure to do it in a safe place (for example a wider ledge).
 The person being passed usually just has to stop and wait, whilst the other climber clips one, then the other carabiner around them.
 This often results in a short hugging session with a stranger, but it’s part of the experience!

-The safe way to climb with a partner is always staying clipped in to separate cable sections and remaining at a safe distance.
-That way if one person looses their footing and falls, the other person isn't pulled with it.
+The safe way to climb with a partner is always staying clipped into separate cable sections and remaining at a safe distance.
+That way if one person loses their footing and falls, the other person isn’t pulled with it.

 8. Is there an official grading of the route difficulty?